 Startup, Shutdown and Malfunction (SSM) Provisions: In Florida, the operating permits for generating units typically have an emissions limiting standard for a particular pollutant with an averaging time built into the standard.
 Generally, these emissions limiting standards are based on typical or normal modes of operation (generally 40% to 100% of maximum heat input rate).
 However, it is universally recognized that periods of SSM will almost always result in excess emissions due to less than optimal combustion and operating conditions during these transient periods.
 For years, allowable excess emissions provisions were part of operating permits.
 As long as sources utilized best operational practices to minimize the duration of any excess emissions, typically sources were able to defend these provisions, as long as the excess emissions were not caused entirely or in part by poor performance, poor operation, or any other preventable equipment or process failure.
 Due to new interpretations of EPA's excess emissions rules, facilities are no longer allowed to waive these periods of excess emissions.
 Currently, the City is examining which excess emissions provisions are employed and what measures can be implemented in order to ensure compliance.
 These measures may therefore require the City to consider such things as longer run times, less frequent shutdowns, and new control technologies.
 This could result in higher costs, depending on the compliance measures chosen.
+Officials at FDEP have submitted state plans to implement the changes that are necessitated by the new interpretation.
+The City continues to monitor the SSM state implementation process.

 Petroleum Storage Tank Leak: A leak was discovered from diesel tank number 4 at the Hopkins Generating Station in January 2012, and a multiphase extraction remediation system was installed and operated from March 2012 to July 2012.
-This system collected more than 270,000 gallons of groundwater and more than 7 million cubic meters of soil vapors.
+This system collected more than 270,000 gallons of groundwater and more than seven million cubic meters of soil vapors.
 Following system shutdown, the site entered into a DEP approved natural attenuation monitoring program whereby quarterly groundwater sampling would be conducted.
-Based on the results of three years of quarterly sampling, additional low levels of contamination still exist at the site.
+Based on the results of regular quarterly sampling, the concentration of the contaminants of concern have significantly decreased and the remaining plume is stable.
 In addition, due to the physical presence of the tank, assessment and remedial activities could not be targeted to the area directly under the tank.
-The City is unsure at this time of the amount of residual contamination that might exist under the tank or the extent of efforts that may be needed to address it.
-The City continues to sample on a quarterly basis.
+Based on the diminishing contaminants of concern and the stability of the plume, as demonstrated by the sampling efforts, DEP has agreed to allow the City obtain regulatory closure on the site through the entrance of a restrictive covenant restricting groundwater use and stormwater use within the affected area.
+The City is in the process of preparing the restrictive covenant package for DEP review and approval.